microsoft/dist-ir/docs/ir.md

 ```

 TODO do we want explicit free?
-If so, then need to add it to input module after say importing from onnx,
+If so, then need to add it to input function after say importing from onnx,
 and need a free after last occurrence of every value.
 If not, then simulator has to do a liveness analysis.
 This isn't hard/expensive.
 But how do we deal with inplace operations?
 Have an attribute on those ops?